andrewsage/slackbot/README.rst

 SlackBot
 ----
-Python based Slack Bot that makes use of [Python SlackClient](http://slackapi.github.io/python-slackclient/)
+Python based Slack Bot that makes use of 'Python SlackClient'_

 The inspiration
 ----

-Using How to Build Your First Slack Bot with Python_, I went from not knowing Python to having my first bot up and running in under an hour.
+Using 'How to Build Your First Slack Bot with Python <https://www.fullstackpython.com/blog/build-first-slack-bot-python.html>'_, I went from not knowing Python to having my first bot up and running in under an hour.
 Using that knowledge as a basis I managed to put this together in under a day.

-.. _How to Build Your First Slack Bot with Python: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html

 The following instructions are as much a reminder to myself how I did this as they are a guide to others.